 All the following board configurations can be captured in a saved view:

 - How features are grouped (e.g. Sorted list, By hierarchy)

-- Sorts applied to features (e.g. by User impact, Prioritization score).
+- How features are sorted (e.g. by User impact, Prioritization score)

-Feature data itself is not captured in the view, so any changes to a feature's status, release, or driver score will always be automatically preserved and will not be impacted by views.
+Feature data itself is not captured in the view, so any changes to a feature's status, release, or driver score will have no impact on saved views, and vice versa.

 Sharing a saved view

 Custom sharing settings for saved views is available on the Team plan and above.

 Select the icon besides a view's name to update its sharing settings.

 You can share a view with all makers, or with everyone invited into your project with access to the Features board (contributors).

 You can also share a view with just a select few colleagues, or make it private just to you.